 According to the Australian Breastfeeding Association, only a small percentage of women cannot make enough milk to support their baby's needs.
 These mothers genuinely cannot increase their supply due to physical issues, such as having insufficient glandular tissue.

-So, the real reason women give up is nothing to do with supply.
+So, the real reason most mums give up isn't due to their physical ability to supply enough milk for their baby.
 Instead, it comes down to a lack of support and information.
 That’s why understanding how breastfeeding works and what to expect is essential for all new mums.